rockettheme/docs/Docs/joomla/templates/paradigm/comingsoon.md

 To enable or disable the sample email subscription form, you can navigate to **Administrator -> Extensions -> Template Manager -> Paradigm -> Features -> Email Subscription** to turn it on or off.
 By setting this option to **On**, you are turning on the email subscription form in both the **Offline** and **Coming Soon** pages.

+You can find out more information on creating a [FeedBurner Email Subscription here][feedburner].

 ### Language

 We have also added a number of language constants to display the text for the Coming Soon page.
 For example, in the same **rt_Paradigm/comingsoon.php** file you should see language constants such as: